violetahoza/MergeConflictClassifier/README.md

 ## 📂 Files

-- `HozaVioletaMaria.ipynb` – The Jupyter notebook with all analysis and modeling steps.
+- `MergeConflicts.ipynb` – The Jupyter notebook with all analysis and modeling steps.
 - `MergeConflictsDataset.csv` – The dataset used (must be placed in the same directory).
 - `/images/merge_conflict_classifier/` – Folder where plots and figures are saved.